Soerensen42/Hyperopt/README.md

 # Setup:
 The Project contains a Core Runner and Terminal.
 Also included is a .sbatch file to start the Runner.
-Theres also an optional small analyser code
+Theres also an optional small analyser code (wip)

 For the Setup you need to Set a Place for the Trials object (technically the searchhistory) in the Terminal and Core Runner.
 The network needs o be callable as a function and returning the value, the network should optimize for(Hyperopt always